-- Capital Needs Assessment The Properties Committee completed a Capital Needs Assessment for Town buildings in 2019, which included a brief assessment of energy efficiency for each building. - Annual Inspections of the Town Hall, Fire Barn, and Little Fire Barn are conducted by the Properties Committee. - Town Solar Array Installation of a PV Solar array is planned on the Fire Barn Roof.
+- Capital Needs Assessment The Properties Committee completed a Capital Needs Assessment for Town buildings in 2019, which included a brief assessment of energy efficiency for each building. - Annual Inspections of the Town Hall, Fire Station, and Little Barn are conducted by the Properties Committee. - Town Solar Array Installation of a PV Solar array is planned on the Fire Station Roof.

-ENERGY EFFICIENCY
+10. ENERGY EFFICIENCY

-10.3.1 Keep track of energy use in Town buildings to understand use and be able to compare impacts of future improvements.
+10.3.1 Keep track of energy use in Town buildings to understand use and document impacts of future improvements.

-Arrowsic has two newer buildings, the Fire Barn and Little Fire Barn, that were built to more recent energy efficiency standards.
+Arrowsic has three Town buildings.
 Town Hall is over 170 years old and has single-pane windows with poor efficiency and an uninsulated attic floor.
+The Little Barn was built in 2003 as an unheated and uninsulated garage, but was later retrofitted with insulation and a heater.
+The Fire Station was built in 2010 to be energy efficient.

-A simplified way to track energy use and emissions for the Town is keeping annual records of the amount of heating fuel and electricity used by each Town-owned building.
-This data would provide a general baseline for consumption and be a way to document the effect of improvements on overall energy efficiency.
+All three buildings are heated from a single propane tank and the Little Barn and Fire Station share an electric meter.
+As a simple way to track emissions and efficiency, the Town could keep annual records of the overall propane and electricity usage for the buildings.
+These data would provide a general baseline for consumption and be a way to document the effect of improvements on overall energy efficiency and the costs these updates are saving the Town.

 The Town already keeps track of bills for heating fuel and electricity consumption.
-As these bills are received (monthly), enter the gallons of fuel used or kilowatt hours (kWh) used, by building.
+As these bills are received (monthly), enter the gallons of fuel used or kilowatt hours (kWh) used.
 There are templates available, such as the one from the Environmental Protection Agency, that can be adapted to use for continuous tracking rather than a single greenhouse gas emissions inventory.